 A three-way switch also follows the working mechanism of a single pole double throw switch.
 It is generally used in the larger hall-rooms to control the electrical devices such as fans, and lights from multiple locations.
 It carries four screw terminals- a common terminal, a couple of ground terminals, and a ground terminal that stays beneath of all.

 Similar to two-way switches, the three-way switches are also used by couples in the circuit connection.
-The common terminal of one switch receives the incoming current from the source, while that end of the other switch delivers that current towards the device fixture.
+The common terminal of one switch receives the incoming current from the source, while the end of the other switch delivers that current toward the device fixture.

 Key Differences | 2-way vs. 3-way switch

 Similar kind of screw terminals connects the switches through live wires.
-One major difference between the two-way and three-way switch is that there are no neutral wires connected between the three-way switches.
-While on the other hand there are two neutral white wires connected between two 2-way switches.
+One major difference between the two-way and three-way switches is that there are no neutral wires connected between the three-way switches.
+While on the other hand, there are two neutral white wires connected between two 2-way switches.

 It can be used for loads that are too sensitive to a continuous source of power.
 On the other hand, the installation process is more complicated than previous switches.

-How do differentiate a single-way switch from a 2-way switch or a 3-way switch?
+How do You Differentiate a Single-way Switch from a 2-way Switch or a 3-way switch?

 Conclusion